 My bests tips for anyone travelling would be:

-2) Stay active with steps, activities and training.
-Throughout my time away, I always focused on walking around new cities as much as possible, while also being sure to train in some form, whether than be night skiing in Japan, Muay Thai in Thailand (where we managed to grab a session together while you were there too!), or surfing in Australia!
+- Stay active with steps, activities and training.
+Throughout my time away, I always focused on walking around new cities as much as possible, while also being sure to train in some form, whether it be night-skiing in Japan, Muay Thai in Thailand (where we managed to grab a session together while you were there too!), or surfing in Australia!
 Sometimes it meant bodyweight workouts, other times it was hotel gyms.
 I just tried to do something, and make the best of what I had available.

-3) Maintain accountability.
-The game changer for me was to continue checking in with you with my pictures and bodyweight.
-We couldn’t consolidate in the traditional way, so by keeping myself accountable to you allowed me to know when to push, and when I needed to pull back.
+- Maintain accountability.
+The game changer for me was to continue checking in with RNT with my pictures and body weight.
+We couldn’t consolidate in the traditional way, so by keeping myself accountable to you all allowed me to know when to push, and when I needed to pull back.
 This was the real critical point, and I’d encourage anyone in a similar position to do the same.

-Combining these three strategies meant I only ended up net of 1-2 lbs up in bodyweight after, which I was really happy with!
+Combining these three strategies meant I only ended up with an average of 1-2 lbs increase in body weight after, which I was really happy with!
 It created a platform of success to build on when I was back home in the UK again.

 Another bonus motivator for me was that I wanted to set an example.
 Both to myself, to you, to my team, and the entrepreneurs I mentor.
 My position as a leader means I’m the one people look to, and by being and staying in good shape, it sets the tone for everything I do.